parsiad/AmericanBinary/README.md

 dS = (Rate - Yield) dt + Volatility dW

 An American binary call is an option which can be exercised at any time, having an exercise value 1 if S > Strike and exercise value 0 otherwise.
 An American binary put is defined similarly.

+The derivation of the closed-form expression for the value of the American binary call and put are [here](https://github.com/parsiad/AmericanBinary/raw/master/derivation.pdf).

 ## Usage